Learning to Extend Molecular Scaffolds with Structural Motifs: Conclusion

 \section{Conclusion}

-In this work, we presented a novel graph-based model for molecular generation.
+In this work, we presented MoLeR: a novel graph-based model for molecular generation.
 As our model does not depend on history, it can complete arbitrary scaffolds, while still outperforming state-of-the-art graph-based generative models in unconstrained generation.
-Our quantitative and qualitative results show that our model retains desirable properties of generative models - such as smooth interpolation - while respecting the scaffold constraint.
-In future work, we plan to explore scaffold-constrained molecular optimization; we believe the sampling efficiency of our model will allow it to tackle real-world optimization problems.
+Our quantitative and qualitative results show that MoLeR retains desirable properties of generative models - such as smooth interpolation - while respecting the scaffold constraint.
+Finally, we show that it exhibits good performance in unconstrained optimization, while excelling in scaffold-constrained optimization.